vitorheidrich/q2-srs/README.md

 ## Normalizing your data using SRS

 In order to normalize your samples to the same number of reads per sample, we recommend running `SRScurve` first in order to determine a good normalization cut-off for your data.
-Such cut-off is called C_{min} (check the SRS [paper](https://doi.org/10.7717/peerj.9593) for details).
+This normalization cut-off is called $C_{min}$ (check the SRS [paper](https://doi.org/10.7717/peerj.9593) for details).
 Once you choose a good C_{min}, run `SRS`with the C_{min} that suits your data.
 The output of `SRS` will be a SRS normalized OTU table .qza file.

 ### Running SRScurve